 During snow and ice events, the Operations & Maintenance staff works on a 24-hour schedule, using 12-hour shifts.
 The City has a Snow and Ice Control Plan that includes priority streets for response.
 The crews focus first on the main roads then neighborhood streets.
 We understand that everyone would like their streets plowed, and we ask for your patience.
 If you have a request for road maintenance during the storm, please send a message through the City's SeeClickFix application or call O&M at 206-842-1212.
 Your request will be logged and we will respond when resources are available.
 Please remember that main arterial roads, secondary collector roads, and critical utility services are prioritized before other areas.

-During inclement weather, road closures will be posted on the City's website and via Kitsap County's road report here.
+During inclement weather, road closures will be shared through Nixle and on Kitsap County's road report here.

 People should follow updates from Puget Sound Energy regarding the status of power outages.